Skip to main content

 Massachusetts may be pricey overall, but cities like North Adams, Springfield, Pittsfield, Chicopee, and Holyoke prove that affordable living is still possible.
 Whether you’re a first-time buyer, remote worker, or retiree, these towns offer the perfect mix of value, lifestyle, and long-term potential.

-• Start with 25% back by using a reAlpha agent
+• Start by working with a reAlpha agent to earn a rebate

-• Add a reAlpha mortgage to get 50% back
+• Add a reAlpha mortgage to increase your savings

 FAQs